We have recently completed a survey and research project on the 'The Field'. The full report can be bought on CD from the shop here:

 You can view the Non-technical Executive Summary of the Penpol Report (survey and research project on the 'The Field') which offers a good introduction to both the Report and Penpol Site.
 There is further background information below.

-The whole folder takes a while to download.
 As a taster, here is the first part: '1-Intro-Method-Results.pdf'

 Investigation and assessment of Plants for a Future’s experiment at Penpol Field